dock108/fan-frenzy/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+### Authentication

+This project uses Supabase Auth for email/password authentication.

+- Visit `/login` to sign up or log in.
+- The `/dashboard` route is protected and requires authentication.
+- Session management is handled via context and middleware.
+- Ensure you have enabled the Email provider in your Supabase project settings.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: